Parking-Master/Gametime.js/README.md

 gametime.run("yourEvent", [param1, param2]);
 ```

-#### 4. The example game
+#### 4. The example app
-Here is a pre-built basic car game, showing how easy it is to make a multiplayer game, in less than 100 lines of _JavaScript_ code.
+Here is a pre-built basic chat room, showing how easy it is to make a multiplayer game / chat application, in less than 50 lines of _JavaScript_ code.

 First, we'll initialize Gametime.js, make the events, and run the events on click of a button:
 ###### HTML